Mabel Browne, Countess of Kildare: Recusant leanings

 While Mabel had enjoyed the favour of Queen Mary, she was less welcome at the court of the latter's successor, Queen Elizabeth I, as Mabel's recusant leanings were well known.
 She kept a number of priests in her household, including her private chaplain Nicholas Eustace, who was related to the Catholic rebel James Eustace, 3rd Viscount Baltinglass, and she hired the suspected Father Compton to serve as the tutor of her children.
 She was also a close friend of Jane Dormer, Duchess of Feria, their friendship dating from the time when they had both served in the household of Queen Mary.
 According to author Vincent P. Carey, Mabel "maintained a refuge and library for the Jesuit missionary Robert Rochfort.

 Despite her overt Roman Catholicism, Mabel was never accused of treason against Queen Elizabeth, unlike her husband who fell under increasing suspicion of disloyalty in his later years and spent several years in the Tower of London.
 Elizabeth however had a certain fondness for him and refused to take any decisive action against him.
 He died in London in 1585, technically a free man, though he was forbidden to leave the city.

 Death

 Mabel died in Ireland on 25 August 1610.
 She was about seventy-four years of age.
 Her last years were greatly troubled by a lawsuit brought against her by her granddaughter Lettice Digby, alleging that Mabel had fraudulently tampered with her husband's will.
 Mabel admitted that the will had been altered but insisted that this had been done on legal advice.

 In fiction

-Mabel Browne is a minor character in Anya Seton's historical romance Green Darkness, where her brother Viscount Montagu, his wife Magdalen Dacre, and Cowdray Castle are featured prominently.
+Mabel Browne is a minor character in Anya Seton's historical romance Green Darkness, where her brother Sir Anthony Browne Viscount Montagu, his wife Magdalen Dacre, and Cowdray House are featured prominently.